mattlewis92/angular-bootstrap-calendar/README.md

 * Install local dev dependencies: `npm install` while current directory is this repo

 ### Build
-Run `gulp` to build the project files in the dist folder
+Run `gulp build` to build the project files in the dist folder

 ### Development server
 Run `gulp watch` to start a development server with livereload on port 8000.